Totalderp/Phonebook/README.md

 ## Phonebook
-A simple phonebook application made using Node.js, react, express and react-bootstrap.
+A simple phonebook application made using Node.js, react, REST, express and react-bootstrap.
 Application can be used to mangage different peoples names and numbers.
 You can easily add, filter and remove numbers from the application.
-On later date MongoDB will be merged to the backend to replace the current hardcoded JSON file.
+On later date MongoDB will be merged to the backend to replace the current hardcoded JSON file system.

 ### How to run
 Simple!
 Just visit: [https://totalderpphonebook.herokuapp.com/]